-The accumulation of the number of day degrees from this break of dormancy governs the physiological age of the tuber at planting.
+The accumulation of the number of degree days from this break of dormancy governs the physiological age of the tuber at planting.

-Different varieties vary in the number of day degrees needed to age to a desired level prior to planting.
+Different varieties vary in the number of degree days needed to age to a desired level prior to planting.
 Old aged tubers are advantageous when planting early varieties or when the growing season is short.

 Tubers that have been minimally aged are suited to long growing seasons where it is desirable to keep the potato growing to achieve maximum yields.
 When planting sprouted seed it is necessary to control sprout numbers and length (maximum 0.8 in) to ensure optimum growth according to plant spacing, and to ensure minimal sprout damage when planting.